robertklep/name.klep.sonoff/README.md

 The response should be `{"error":0}`

 After this, the device should announce itself to the Homey, and is ready to be paired with it.

+##### Pairing

+When pairing a device, it works best to unplug the device until the Homey driver starts looking for it.
+When you plug in the device at that point, it should get discovered quite quickly.

+##### Remarks

+When the device has lost its connection to Homey, it may take some time (a minute or 2) before it connects again.
+The Homey cannot force a connection, it has to wait for the device to contact it before it can be used.